SpongeBobSun/ReactNative-TL-DR/README.md

 ![](/assets/tldr.png)

 The `TL;DR` part will provide a quick reference if you want to go through chapters quickly.

-##

 ## Who this document is for.

+This document is for those who already played with `ReactNative`, or made their own app using `ReactNative`  and are curious about:

+* How does ReactNative work?
+* What's under the hood?

 ## Who this document is not for.